Breaking down the payroll ‘Brick Wall’

-At the risk of being unpopular here I thought I would share a view on an ever-decreasing (??) issue those outside of payroll often face – this I call the payroll ‘Brick Wall’.
+At the risk of being unpopular here, I thought I would share a view on an ever-decreasing issue that those outside of payroll often face.
+I call this the payroll ‘Brick Wall’.
 What do I mean by this?
+Allow me to explain.

-I have sat in many HR and Payroll offices, more so in the last few years since joining Phase 3.
+I have sat in many HR and Payroll offices, more so in the last few years since joining Phase 3 HR technology consultants.
 One comment I have repeatedly heard is: “… can’t talk now… we’re running Payroll”.
 In one office, this was actually how the person answered the telephone, hanging up on the caller without giving them a chance to reply, hence my naming this the ‘Brick Wall’.

-For those who don’t work in payroll, the process can be akin to ‘Hogwarts’ (practicing a dark art locked away in a payroll dungeon).
+For those who don’t work in payroll, the process can be akin to ‘Hogwarts’ (practising a dark art, locked away in a payroll dungeon).
 Do we do enough to demystify what actually happens in payroll?
-I can say confidently that payroll is not just a ‘click of a button’ which is a statement that does bring a bitter taste to my mouth (and see our article on this here.)
+I can confidently say that payroll is not just a ‘click of a button’ which is a statement that does bring a bitter taste to my mouth (and see our article on this here.)
 For those not involved in the process, I hope here to demystify what actually happens during the normal payroll cycle.

 Money is emotive

-They often don’t.
-Whilst people can assume that those on ‘regular salaries’ with little variation might be the easiest people to pay, our systems often resemble something possessed by a Wizard’s wand.
+Payroll and HR systems sometimes let us down.
+Whilst people can assume that those on ‘regular salaries’ with little variation might be the easiest people to pay, our systems often resemble something possessed by a wizard’s wand.
 Good systems help you identify the errors and locate the source of the issue.
 Poor systems cause the problem and don’t alert us to it.

 I don’t think we are quite there yet.
 There probably isn’t a payroll professional out there who hasn’t had to sit unticking hundreds of boxes when an error occurred or had to manually calculate something that systems can’t quite grasp each month.